Child Care Aware of Washington Data Reports

 About Child Care Aware of Washington Data Reports

-With about 130,000 children in licensed child care in Washington State on any given day, child care is a key component of the state’s economic and social picture.
-Parents and policymakers alike have a stake in ensuring that care is affordable, accessible and high quality.
-In terms of affordability parents still stretch to meet a cost of care that can amount to a quarter or a third of their income.
+With about 130,000 children in licensed child care in Washington on any given day, child care is a key component of our state’s economic and social picture.
+Parents, businesses and policymakers alike have a stake in ensuring that care is affordable, accessible and high quality.
+In terms of affordability, parents still stretch to meet a cost of care that can amount to a quarter or a third of their income, or even more for single-parent families.
 Cost impacts providers as well, who must operate on the thinnest of margins in order for parents to afford their fees.

 - Showing trends over time in child care capacity and prices.